- 1 What Is Air Layering?

 I believe it’s important to know exactly what is happening with any growing technique.
 That way you have a deep understanding of the technique and your knowledge of gardening in general increases.

-When you air layer a plant, you remove a 1” wide section of the outer layers of a plant stem (bark, cambium layer, and phloem) in a process known as girdling.
+During the propagation process, you remove a 1” wide section of the outer layers of a plant stem (bark, cambium layer, and phloem) in a process known as girdling.

 Then, you apply a rooting hormone to the area to stimulate root growth from the cut area and wrap the area in sphagnum peat moss to retain moisture.